 I'm very excited about my next book: A Mind for Numbers: How to Excel in Math and Science (Even if You Flunked Algebra), to be published by Tarcher-Penguin in 2014.
 This book is intended for college and high school students, to give insights based on neuroscience about how to learn math and science more easily and with less frustration.
 It features insights from many of the world's leading scientists, mathematicians, and engineers, and from my own decades of teaching in math and science.
 A MOOC (Massive Open Online Course) through Coursera based on the book is also in development.

-And did I mention A Mind for Numbers also features zombies?
+Did I mention A Mind for Numbers also features zombies?

-Latest news--I was happy to win the 2013 Oakland University Teaching Excellence Award!
+And I was happy to win the 2013 Oakland University Teaching Excellence Award!